AnuragPhad/Final_proto/README.md

-# Kisan AI - Your Digital Farming Assistant
+# Kisan AI - Your Digital Farming Assistant (using firebase studio and published on google cloud)

 Kisan AI is a modern, AI-powered web application designed to be a digital assistant for India's farmers.
 It provides real-time data, AI-driven insights, and community features to help farmers make informed decisions, improve crop health, and get better market returns.